Rainier Beach station: History

 A modern light rail system was proposed by a newly formed regional transit authority (RTA) in 1995, including a line running through the Rainier Valley on Martin Luther King Jr. Way with a stop at South Henderson Street to serve Rainier Beach.
 The $6.7 billion proposal was rejected by voters in March 1995, and the RTA proposed a smaller, $3.9 billion transit system with an at-grade station at South Henderson Street; the new proposal was approved by voters in November 1996.
 The RTA, which renamed itself to Sound Transit, selected an at-grade alignment for light rail on Martin Luther King Jr. Way South in 1999, with a station at South Henderson Street.

 Sound Transit awarded a $128 million contract to the joint venture of Robinson Construction and Herzog Contracting (forming RCI-Herzog) in February 2004 for construction of the Rainier Valley segment of Central Link (now the 1 Line).
 Construction of the station at Henderson Street began in late 2006 and continued until late 2008.
 Light rail test trains began running through the Rainier Valley in August 2008, with service expected to start in July 2009.

 The station was opened on July 18, 2009, on the first day of Central Link service from Downtown Seattle to Tukwila International Boulevard station.
 The line's opening celebration, which included free service and entertainment events throughout the Rainier Valley, was attended by over 92,000 people over a two-day period.
 Parts of the station, including the platform and a train, were damaged by gunfire during an incident on March 24, 2016.
 The shooting suspended train service to the station for several hours for a police investigation.

+From August 21 to September 16, 2023, part of the station's platform was closed to replace broken and cracked tactile pavers; the project required 1 Line trains to single-track through the Rainier Valley and reduced frequency to 15 and 30 minutes.